davidoram/kratos-selfservice-ui-go/README.md

 # kratos-selfservice-ui-go
-ORY Kratos Self-Service UI written in golang 1.16 using the labstack Echo framework
+ORY Kratos Self-Service UI written in golang 1.16.

 A self service UI for [Kratos](https://www.ory.sh/kratos) based on the NodeJS version but written in go 1.16.